 How to Use Aerius Alpha

-Your complete guide to automated trading on Binance Spot, from setup to live execution
+Your complete guide to automated spot trading on supported exchanges, from setup to live execution

 What Does This Bot Do?

-Aerius Alpha is an automated trading bot for Binance Spot.
-It only supports Spot trading — not futures, margin, or leveraged products.
+Aerius Alpha is an automated trading bot for supported spot exchanges, including Binance Spot and Coinbase Advanced Trade.
+It only supports Spot trading, not futures, margin, or leveraged products.
 In simple terms:

 • It buys a coin automatically when the price drops by a percentage you set, spreading your investment across multiple small orders to lower your average cost.